Soay123/SilverSatPersonalDevWork/README.md

 ## TL;DR

-1. ADS1015 provides only voltage information.
+1. ADS1015 provides only voltage information
+2. Seems likely that the measured voltage must share the same ground as QWIIC VDD

-2. To measure 5.2 volts, with a 3.3v ADS1015, with .6 volt drop per diode, 10 mA max, use a circuit like:
+3. To measure 5.2 volts, with a ADS1015 at 3.3v VDD, at 10 mA:

-- Use a resistor with at least 360 Ohm impedance
+- Use a resistor with at least 360 Ohm impedance, and 3 diodes with a .6 to .7 voltage drop per diode:

 ```
 Vin--Diode-Diode-Diode--Resistor---Load---Gnd
 Vin---|>|---|>|---|>|---|360 Ohm|---|ADS1015|---Gnd
 ```

-3. To measure up to 3.6 volts with an ADS1015 at 3.3v VDD, use a circuit like:
+4. To measure up to 3.6 volts with an ADS1015 at 3.3v VDD:

-- Use a resistor with at least 360 Ohm impedance
+- Use a resistor with at least 360 Ohm impedance, and use a circuit like:

 ```
 Vin---|360 Ohm|---|ADS1015|---Gnd
 ```

-4. To measure 5.2 volts, with a 5v ADS1015, 10 mA max: Set gain to 2/3, and use a circuit like:
+5. To measure 5.2 volts, with a ADS1015 at 5v VDD, 10 mA max:

-- Use a resistor with at least 530 Ohm impedance
+- Set gain to 2/3, use a resistor with at least 530 Ohm impedance, and use a circuit like:

 ```
 Vin---|530 Ohm|---|ADS1015|---Gnd
 ```

-- Regarding the INA219
+6. Regarding the INA219

-  1. Specs: High Side (i.e. in series before load, rather than at ground).
+- Specs: High Side (i.e. in series before load, rather than at ground).
 26 volts max.
 3.2 Amps max.
+- Ground does NOT need to be shared between load and QWIIC VDD
-  2. Thus min load is 8.125 ohm, and max watts is 83.2.
+- Thus min load is 8.125 ohm, and max watts is 83.2.
-  3. Provides voltage and current information.
+- Provides voltage and current information too.
-  4. 12 Bit ADC - gain needs to be set correctly to keep from overflowing
+- 12 Bit ADC - gain needs to be set correctly to keep from overflowing
-  5. Detailed Python example in datasheet
+- Detailed Python example in datasheet
-  6. Put in the appropriate precautions if you are using an inductive load.
+- Put in the appropriate precautions if you are using an inductive load.
-  7. A very incomplete example:
+- A very incomplete example:

 ```
 # voltage on V- (load side)